-At the time of inspection the property was found to be in fair condition for one of its age and type of construction with items of repair and maintenance noted/now required.
+At the time of inspection the property was found to be in an order consistent with one of its age and type of construction with some items of repair and maintenance noted.

 Evidence of settlement/movement has affected the building.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.